Last updated - August 2022

-QBE is committed to respecting QBE customers’ privacy and protecting their personal information from misuse or unauthorised disclosure and complying with privacy laws.
+QBE is committed to respecting QBE customers’ privacy and protecting their personal data from misuse or unauthorised disclosure and complying with privacy laws.

-Principle 1 – Embed - QBE will embed a culture of respect for privacy that enables compliance.
-Good privacy management begins with good governance and respect for privacy issues and its risk across our organisation’s activities. #dotherightthing
+Principle 1 – Embed - Embed a culture of respect for privacy that enables compliance.
+Good privacy management begins with good governance and respect for privacy issues and its risk across our organisation’s activities.
+Diligence #DoTheRightThing

-Principle 2 – Establish - QBE will establish robust and effective privacy practices, procedures and systems.
+Principle 2 – Establish - Establish robust and effective privacy practices, procedures and systems.
 Good privacy management requires the development and implementation of robust and effective practices, procedures and systems.
+Transparency #OutsideIn, Fairness, #Together

-Principle 3 – Evaluate – QBE will regularly evaluate the effectiveness and appropriateness of our privacy practices, procedures and systems to ensure they remain effective and appropriate.
+Principle 3 – Evaluate – Evaluate our privacy practices, procedures and systems.
+Regularly examine the effectiveness and appropriateness of our privacy practices, procedures and systems to ensure they remain effective and appropriate.
+Awareness #KnowYourStuff

-Principle 4 – Enhance – QBE will enhance our response to privacy issues.
+Principle 4 – Enhance – Enhance our response to privacy issues.
 Good privacy management requires the development and implementation of robust and effective practices, procedures and systems.
+Responsibility #OwnItNow

-The Global Privacy Council (“GPC”) is chaired by the GPO and is populated with local divisional privacy officers/ privacy compliance leads (or equivalent), legal, IT-security and compliance personnel.
-The GPC is a second line advisory information sharing and evaluation group for considering global (or multi divisional) matters with high potential or actual privacy implications.
-Its role is to ensure there is adequate advice, consideration and review of privacy implications relating to any potentially high privacy risk activities, whether new, existing and changing, this includes undertaking privacy impact assessments with business stakeholders to identify and advise mitigations to privacy risks.
+The Global Privacy Council is chaired by the Group Privacy Officer and is populated with local Divisional privacy officers/ privacy compliance leads (or equivalent), Legal, IT-security and compliance personnel.
+The Global Privacy Council is a second line advisory information sharing and evaluation group for considering global (or multi divisional) matters with high potential or actual privacy implications.

 All staff at QBE receive compliance training.
 This includes Information Security and Privacy training which is relevant to the employee’s role.
-The online training course content includes topics such as data protection, collection/storage/security of personal information, sensitive information and dealing with data breaches.
+The online training course content includes topics such as data protection, collection/storage/security of personal data, sensitive personal data and dealing with data breaches.